Tobacco packaging warning messages: Bosnia and Herzegovina

 Before 2011, a small warning with the text Pušenje je štetno za zdravlje (Smoking is harmful to health) was printed on the back of cigarette packets.

 Brazil

-Brazil was the second country in the world and the first country in Latin America to adopt mandatory warning images in cigarette packages.
-Warnings and graphic images illustrating the risks of smoking occupy 100% of the back of cigarettes boxes since 2001.
+In 2001, Brazil became the second country in the world and the first country in Latin America to adopt mandatory warning images in cigarette packages.
+Warnings and graphic images illustrating the risks of smoking occupy 100% of the back of cigarette packs.
 In 2008, the government enacted a third batch of images aimed at younger smokers.
+The rule was in force for nine years until 2017, when yet another batch of warnings were introduced.
+They contain images as equally disturbing as the previous ones but also contain subtle messages such as "Você morre" (You die), "Você sofre" (You suffer) and "Você adoece" (You get sick).